-Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in Arkansas.
+Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in Alabama.

-- Compared with babies born to the most-educated mothers, babies born to mothers with less education appear more likely to die before reaching their first birthdays.
-The infant mortality rate among babies born to mothers with less than 12 years of schooling is nearly twice that for babies born to mothers with 16 or more years of schooling. - The infant mortality rate among babies born to non-Hispanic black mothers is nearly twice the rate seen among babies of non-Hispanic white mothers and approximately 2.5 times the rate among babies born to Hispanic mothers.
+- Compared with babies born to the most-educated mothers, babies born to mothers with less education appear to be more likely to die before reaching their first birthdays.
+The infant mortality rate among babies born to mothers with less than 12 years of education is nearly twice that for babies born to mothers with 16 or more years of schooling. - The infant mortality rate among babies born to non-Hispanic black mothers is more than double the rates seen among babies of non-Hispanic white or Hispanic mothers.

-Comparing Arkansas' experience against the national benchmark2 for infant mortality reveals unrealized health potential among Arkansas babies across maternal education and racial or ethnic groups.
+Comparing Alabama's experience against the national benchmark2 for infant mortality reveals unrealized health potential among Alabama babies across maternal education and racial or ethnic groups.
 Infants in every group could do better.